 Here’s a timeline of what happened after I started taking finasteride:

 - 3 months: Hair strengthened

 - 6 months: Hair started to regrow

 - 12 months: Hair looked like it used to

 I chose not to use minoxidil (generic Rogaine) along with finasteride because I wanted to see if the pill worked on its own — and it has so far.
-(Update: Four years later, I’m still only taking finasteride.)
+(Update: Five years later, I’m still only taking finasteride.)

 If you decide to take minoxidil, stock up when you find it on sale or try Costco.
 No prescription is required.

 Since I first wrote this article and uploaded a YouTube video about my experience, I’ve heard from dozens of guys who have followed the steps above and are saving money.
 Here’s a recent comment:

 Hey man, I just wanted to thank you because I thought this hair loss thing was a lost cause.
 With my Dr’s prescription for 1 mg finasteride it would have cost me $47 out of pocket/month.
 I was about to bite the bullet and pay Keeps $25/month which is much more reasonable.
 For some reason I stumbled upon your video and now I got a 90 day supply of 5 mg finasteride for $14.
 Seriously, thank you for making this video.Comment left on my YouTube channel